laurentkal/GettingData/README.md

 This is the repository that contains the code and files for the JHU's Getting and Cleaning Data course project.
 It contains:
 - the run_analysis.R script that performs the 5 step-analyses.
 - the code book describing the variables contained in the tidy dataset
-- the tidy dataset ('averageData.txt'), which is the output of step 5.
+- the tidy dataset ('averageData.txt'), output of step 5.

 The original dataset used for this course is the UCI's Human Activity Recognition Using Smartphones dataset.
 It can be downloaded here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 To run the 'run_analysis.R' script, you must download and uncompress the original dataset in your working directory.
 All files must be in the same working directory and must not be renamed.